google/WebFundamentals/src/content/en/tools/chrome-user-experience-report/index.md

 key dimensions for a single origin.

-However, when aggregating data from multiple origins, for example within an industry vertical, be careful with the types of conclusions being drawn: adding up densities for the same metric across multiple origins does not account for relative population differences across origins.
+However, when aggregating data from multiple origins, for example within an industry vertical or geographic regions, be careful with the types of conclusions being drawn: adding up densities for the same metric across multiple origins does not account for relative population differences across origins.

 For example, site A may have ten million visitors, while site B has ten thousand.
 In both cases, the histogram densities for each origin sum to “1.0”,